 So the more people who do this, the better picture the regulator will have of QQ’s poor complaints handling.

-This article was written in May 2016.
-It has been updated in February 2017 to reflect readers’ experiences in the last few months.
+This article was updated in February 2017 to reflect readers’ experiences in the last few months.